 The Bible’s View: There is only one God.
 To worship other gods or to call upon other deities is idolatry (Exodus 20:3).
 Paul spoke of idolatry as a heinous sin (1 Corinthians 10:14), and John said that idolaters will perish in hell (Revelation 21:8).

 Freemasonry: All members must believe in a deity.
 Different religions acknowledge the same God, but they call Him different names.
 Freemasonry invites people of all faiths.
 Even if they use different names for the “Nameless One of a hundred names,” they are praying to the one God and Father of all.
 Manly Hall, a 33rd degree Mason, wrote, “The true Mason is not creed-bound.
 He realizes with the divine illumination of his lodge that as a Mason his religion must be universal: Christ, Buddha, or Mohammed, the name means little, for he recognizes only the light and not the bearer” (The Lost Keys of Freemasonry, p.
 65, cited by Wise, R., https://probe.org/freemasonry-and-the-christian-church/, accessed 11/15/22).

 The Doctrine of Jesus and the Trinity:

-The Bible’s View: Jesus was God in human form (Matthew 1:18–24, John 1:1).
-Jesus is the second person of the trinity (Matthew 28:19, Mark 1:9–11).
-While on earth, He was fully human (Mark 4:38, Matthew 4:2) and fully divine (John 20:28, John 1:1–2, Acts 4:10–12).
-Christians should pray in Jesus’ name and proclaim Him before others, regardless of offense to non-Christians (John 14:13–14, 1 John 2:23, Acts 4:18–20).
+The Bible’s View: Jesus is God in human form (Matthew 1:18–24; John 1:1).
+Jesus is the Second Person of the Trinity (Matthew 28:19; Mark 1:9–11).
+He is fully human (Mark 4:38; Matthew 4:2) and fully divine (John 1:1–2, 14; 20:28; Acts 4:10–12).
+Christians should pray in Jesus’ name and proclaim Him before others (John 14:13–14; 1 John 2:23; Acts 4:18–20).